 ASK QUESTIONS When you're curious and eager to learn, living your education becomes second nature.
 Midland students come from all different backgrounds and interests, but the one trait they all share is a desire to know more, how, and why.
 MIDLAND 101: One of our place-based course offerings is Midland 101, a UC-approved science course that delves into the geology, topography, history, anthropology, and the flora and fauna of our campus.
-NOUTHIN THEFTERETERETERET
+Othie

 These three essential ingredients for learning guide our instructional efforts.
 Students and faculty work together to gain a deeper understanding of the world.
-Our teachers don't know everything there is to know about their subject; they work with their students to discover as much about the subject as they can-together.
+Our teachers don't know everything there is to know about their subject; they work with the students to discover as much about the subject as they can-together.
 Of course, our teachers do have a solid knowledge of their field, a necessary foundation to help discover what's most important.
-PORTRAIT OF A GRADUATE Connection to Place and Environment - " Observe and engage with the natural and physical world - " Understand natural resources and human impacts on the environment - " Care for place and its inhabitants biversity, Equity, Inclusion, and Justice - " Develop self-awareness and identity - " Show compassion, kindness, respect for self and one another - " Understand and appreciate a diversity of cultures, identities, and ideas
+SMALL CLASSES BIG CLASSROOM Because learning happens everywhere.